Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/2 - Digital logic/10 - MSI Circuits.md

 It essentially "decodes" the binary input into a specific output line.
 For example, a 2-to-4 decoder has 2 input lines and 4 output lines.
 When the input is `00`, the first output line is activated; when the input is `01`, the second output line is activated, and so on.

+> [!Note] By adjusting the output behavior, you can create _code converters_ or _address decoders_.
+> These are often used in things like 7-segment displays, where the decoder converts binary input into a specific output pattern to display numbers.

 Usually, it also has an `EN` input.